galawaydude/data-place/000 index/Memory Management.md

             *   `Physical Address = 50K + 100K = 150K`.
     *   **Important:** Both the Relocation Register and Limit Register are **privileged registers**, meaning only the Operating System (in kernel mode) can modify their contents.
 This prevents user processes from bypassing memory protection mechanisms.

+#### The Performance Bottleneck and the TLB

+This hardware-based translation introduces a major performance bottleneck.
+Since page tables are stored in main memory, a naive MMU implementation would need to perform at least one extra memory access for each program memory access (and more for multi-level page tables).21 This would, at a minimum, double the effective memory access time, slowing the system to an unacceptable crawl.

+To overcome this bottleneck, the MMU includes a small, extremely fast, hardware cache called the Translation Lookaside Buffer (TLB).21 The TLB is an associative cache that stores a small number of recently used

+VPN -> PFN mappings.
+It is more accurately described as an "address-translation cache".42 The interaction between the MMU and the TLB is as follows:

+- TLB Hit: When the MMU receives a virtual address, it first checks the TLB to see if it holds the translation for the given VPN.
+Because the TLB is implemented in specialized, fast hardware, this check is performed in parallel and is extremely quick (often in a single clock cycle).
+If the entry is found (a TLB hit), the PFN is retrieved directly from the TLB, and the page table in main memory is not accessed at all.
+The physical address is formed, and the memory access proceeds with almost no overhead.
+Due to the principle of locality (programs tend to access the same memory regions repeatedly), TLB hits are the common case, with hit rates often exceeding 99%.42

+- TLB Miss: If the VPN is not found in the TLB (a TLB miss), the hardware must find the translation the slow way.
+The MMU (in hardware-managed systems) initiates a "page walk" by accessing the page table(s) in main memory to retrieve the correct PTE.
+Once the PFN is found, the VPN -> PFN mapping is installed in the TLB, often evicting an existing entry according to a replacement policy like LRU.
+The instruction that caused the miss is then restarted.
+This time, the translation will be found in the TLB, resulting in a hit.42

+#### Context Switching and the TLB

+A critical implication of the TLB is its interaction with process context switching.
+Since each process has its own page table, the translations cached in the TLB are specific to the currently running process.
+When the operating system switches context to a different process, the contents of the TLB become invalid for the new process.
+The most straightforward solution is to flush the TLB—invalidate all its entries—on every context switch.
+The new process then starts with an empty TLB and will incur a series of TLB misses until its working set of translations is cached.
+This TLB flush is a significant component of the overhead associated with context switching.45 To mitigate this, some advanced architectures include an

+Address Space Identifier (ASID) in each TLB entry, which allows the TLB to hold entries for multiple processes simultaneously, avoiding the need for a full flush.37

+The intricate dance between the OS, the MMU, and the TLB highlights a deep, symbiotic relationship.
+The operating system, as a software entity, defines the high-level policy of memory management: it creates and manages the page tables, decides where pages are placed, and handles exceptions.
+The hardware, in the form of the MMU and TLB, provides the low-level mechanism to execute these policies with extreme efficiency.
+The software defines a powerful but potentially slow abstraction (paging), and the hardware accelerates its core operations.
+When this acceleration itself introduces a new bottleneck (page table lookups), even more specialized hardware (the TLB) is introduced to solve it.
+This iterative refinement through hardware-software co-design is a central theme in the development of modern